If you’re wondering where to find grand-slam, out-of-the-park sports writing jobs, you’ve come to the right place.

 And as long as the Las Vegas odds exist, sites like Sports Betting Dime are sticking around… And they need writers to serve up content.

-If writing about breaking news, games, and odds analysis is in your wheelhouse, then cash in your sports book ticket and fill out an application here.
+If writing about breaking news, games, and odds analysis is in your wheelhouse, then cash in your sports betting ticket and fill out an application here.

 FYI: They have full-time staff writer positions, and part-time contributor jobs available.